Liberation (Christina Aguilera album): Recording and development

 Later in September 2017, Aguilera entered the studio again to work with Mark Ronson and Anderson .Paak.
 Aguilera also mentioned about working with Paak, which produced two tracks, by saying: "He and I connected big-time.
 He was like, 'I used to watch you on TRL!'
 He's a great lyricist, soul singer and rapper.
 And he murders the drums."
-Billboard also revealed that Liberation would have a collaboration with Demi Lovato, which was in the same song co-written by singer and songwriter Julia Michaels.
+In 2018, media reported that Aguilera was collaborating with Demi Lovato in a song co-written by singer and songwriter Julia Michaels.
 Commenting about choosing Lovato, Aguilera claimed: "We went through a few names of women.
 I needed a belty singer, and she took it to the next level.
 I almost cried when I first heard her on the record."
-American singer and songwriter Jon Bellion confirmed in a now-deleted tweet that he is the producer behind "Fall in Line".
-The singer revealed that during the album's working process she regretted not having Cardi B and Childish Gambino on the album; the first "got lost in the shuffle", after being discouraged by a producer to work with her, while the latter was working on the TV series Atlanta and the two never had the time to materialize the collaboration.
+Aguilera revealed that, during the album's working process, she regretted not having Cardi B and Childish Gambino on the album; the first "got lost in the shuffle", after being discouraged by a producer to work with her, while the latter was working on the TV series Atlanta and the two never had the time to materialize the collaboration.

 It was reported in the media in June 2018 that Formula One driver Lewis Hamilton had performed on the track "Pipe", under the name XNDA.
 Hamilton did not initially confirm this, but confirmed the rumors in July 2020.
 In August 2018, Aguilera revealed that she recorded "a lot more" songs during the Liberation studio sessions, and they could end up on her follow-up album.
-A demo of a Spanglish song "Lolita" — recorded in 2017 and co-written by Tayla Parx — leaked in February 2021.

-Another song supposedly recorded for Liberation but scrapped from the album was "Search the World", a neo soul track produced by Pharrell Williams.
-It leaked in April 2021.